Twisted Magnon Frequency Comb and Penrose Superradiance

 In this Letter, we study the quantization effect of the nonlinear magnon-vortex interaction in ferromagnetic nanodisks.
 We show that the circular geometry twists the magnon wave-function with spiral phase structure which acquires quantized OAM.
 Meanwhile, the there-magnon confluence and splitting scattering \cite{Aristov2016,Zhang2018} of twisted magnons off the gyrating VC generates a set of discrete and equally spaced spectral lines.
 We dub it twisted magnon frequency comb (tMFC).
 By applying a magnetic field perpendicular to the plane of the magnet, we discover an emerging magnonic Penrose superradiance when the disk thickness is larger than a critical value.
 In such a case, the higher-order modes of the tMFC are significantly amplified while the lower-order ones are trapped within the VC gyrating orbit manifesting as the ergoregion, which is analogous to the amplification of waves scattered by a rotating black hole.

 \emph{Model}.---We start with the following Hamiltonian to model the vortex state in the nanodisk

-where $\mathbf{m}=\mathbf{M}/M_{s}$ is the unit magnetization vector with the saturated magnetization $M_{s}$, $A$ is the exchange constant, $\mu_{0}$ is the vacuum permeability, $\mathbf{h}_{d}$ is the dipolar field, and $\mathbf{h}$ is the external magnetic field.
-Without applying $\mathbf{h}$, the competition between the exchange and dipolar interactions gives rise to magnetic vortex as a ground state in the nanodisk \cite{Ha2003}.
+where $\mathbf{m}=\mathbf{M}/M_{s}$ is the unit magnetization vector with the saturated magnetization $M_{s}$, $A$ is the exchange constant, $\mu_{0}$ is the vacuum permeability, $\mathbf{H}_{d}$ is the dipolar field, and $\mathbf{H}_{z}$ is the external bias magnetic field.
+Without applying $\mathbf{H}_{z}$, the competition between the exchange and dipolar interactions gives rise to magnetic vortex as a ground state in the nanodisk \cite{Ha2003}.
 To study the spin-wave dynamics in magnetic vortex, we assume a small fluctuation $\delta\mathbf{m}$ around the ground state.
-By performing the Holstein-Primakoff transformation, we can express the fluctuation as the boson operators $a^{\dagger}(\mathbf{r},t)$ and $a(\mathbf{r},t)$ corresponding to the magnon creation and annihilation, respectively.
+By performing the Holstein-Primakoff transformation, we can express the fluctuation as the bosonic operators $a^{\dagger}(\mathbf{r},t)$ and $a(\mathbf{r},t)$ corresponding to the magnon creation and annihilation, respectively.
 We focus on the third-order terms of boson operators that represent the three-magnon processes (see Supplemental Material \cite{Suppl}).
 If a twisted spin-wave mode ($\omega_{l}$) is resonantly excited by a strong microwave field, the gyrotropic mode ($\omega_{g}$) of the VC can be generated non-resonantly due to the mode splitting.
 It is noted that the gyrating VC carries an unit OAM quantum \cite{Mruczkiewicz2017}.
-Subsequently, the gyrotropic mode can hybridize with the twisted SW mode through the three-magnon confluence process and generate the sum-frequency mode $\omega_{l}+\omega_{g}$ with OAM quantum number $l+1$.
+Subsequently, the gyrotropic mode can hybridize with the twisted spin-wave mode through the three-magnon confluence process and generate the sum-frequency mode $\omega_{l}+\omega_{g}$ with OAM quantum number $l+1$.
 Similarly, the difference-frequency mode is $\omega_{l}-\omega_{g}$ with OAM quantum number $l-1$.
-This is the selection rule for nonlinear magnon-VC scatterings.
-The secondary signals can further hybridize with the gyrotropic mode to generate higher-order spin-wave modes and finally lead to the formation of the tMFC with the mode spacing equal to the gyration frequency of the VC and the OAM difference by one between consecutive spectral lines, as illustrated in Fig. \ref{fig1}(a).
+This is the selection rule for nonlinear magnon-VC scatterings \cite{Suppl}.
+Further hybridizations generate higher-order spin-wave modes and finally lead to the formation of the tMFC with the mode spacing equal to the gyration frequency of the VC and the OAM difference by one between consecutive spectral lines, as illustrated in Fig. \ref{fig1}(a).